artjHom00/nuxt3-saas-boilerplate-docs/content/en/guide/connecting-api.md

 ### Add more pages to the dashboard

-In case you need more pages in users' dashboards, go to `data/dashboard-sidenav.ts` and add more object data in there.
+In case you need more pages in users' dashboards, go to `data/dashboard-sidenav.ts` and add more object data (navigation menu items) in there.
 Then, add new page in `views/` folder.
 More info on [how to create new pages on the website](/guide/static-page)
 ```typescript[dashboard-sidenav.ts]
 [